It's time to party!

 • What does success look like?
 Let’s separate marketing from the overall event goals.
 How many tickets do you hope to sell?
 Measure smart metrics, and you’ll be able to track your success year over year.

 • What’s the post-event follow-up?
 Sometimes it’s a survey to get feedback.
-It’s always a big thank-you note.
+It’s always a big thank-you note or email.

 • How about your volunteers?
 How will you communicate with them before, during, and after the event?